danwalterlink/vault/dnd.brew.mechanics.md

 despaired: you become frightened of creatures that attack you.
 You cannot be inspired.

 #### grievous wounds
 on receiving lethal strikes, you have a chance to sustain a grievous wound.

-### objects

-damaged: at or below half hp
-broken/torn: up to one maximized hit dice away from 0 hp. shattered/ripped: 0 hp.

 ## trait doctoring
 having traits with the same name in different categories and layering traits/features on top of them could be interesting: ie. mage slayer (focus: ); (weapon mastery); (spellcasting specialization) (generic improvement):slasher: enhances "mage slayer": a creature hit with the attack while casting or continuing a spell becomes vulnerable to {slashing} damage